 Burnish is a fancy term for rub.
-Using your Cricut scraper tool gently bunish your crepe paper, rubbing the same direction as the grain of the paper.
+Using your Cricut scraper tool, gently burnish your crepe paper, rubbing in the same direction as the grain of the paper.
 This will ensure it is pressed firmly to the paper.
-Don’t worry, because we opted for the fabric mat it won’t tear when lifted!
+Don’t worry, because we opted for the fabric mat, it won’t tear when lifted!

 4. Set Pressure to “More”

-I believe the reason for this is because I was using a thicker 180 gram crepe paper.
-Which leads me to my next point…
+I believe the reason for this is because I was using a thicker 180-gram crepe paper.
+This leads me to my next point…

 Here are a couple of my favorite brands of crepe paper:

 BONUS TIP: If you notice your heavier-weight crepe paper lifts a little when cutting, it can be a good idea to stand by and watch as your machine cuts in the event that you need to pause the cut and pick up any loose petals that may lift after they have been cut.

 So there you have it!
 Now you know the best tips and tricks to cutting crepe paper successfully with your Cricut Maker machine!

 Click for more Cricut help and craft ideas!